 The VCLA is developing a research project on ‘Social Constraints and Varieties of Mobility in Late Antiquity’.
-Drawing on the theory of ‘structuration’, pioneered by the British sociologist Anthony Giddens, and with a particular interest in the social history of late antiquity and its relation to other questions, this project will aim to think hard about the norms, constraints and opportunities for personal change with which people from a wide range of backgrounds were confronted.
+This project will aim to think hard about the norms, constraints and opportunities for personal change with which people from a wide range of backgrounds were confronted.
+In doing so, it will draw in part on the theory of structuration.

 The social history of late antiquity